paritytech/substrate-analytics/README.md

 Substrate-analytics has endpoints to define benchmarks and host systems that run the benchmarks.
 This is designed to be cross-referenced with telemetry data to provide insights into the node and system under test.
-TODO: I think we should expand on this section and perhaps even provide a full example of how to set up a simple benchmark on `n` nodes.
-I think the idea here is to have a set of benchmarks that run at regular intervals and to use `analytics` to keep track of results over time?

 JSON endpoints: